scrapinghub/scrapy-frontera/README.rst

 Requests will go through the Frontera pipeline only if the flag ``cf_store`` with value True is included in the request meta.
 If ``cf_store`` is not present or is False, requests will be processed as normal scrapy request.

+Requests read from the frontier are directly enqueued by the scheduler.
+This means that they are not processed by spider middleware.
+Their processing entrypoint is downloader middleware `process_request()` pipeline.